-Once the research has been carried out (This normally takes between 1 and 2 weeks) we will present you with a full report of our findings.
+Once the research has been carried out, we will present you with a full report of our findings.
 This information gives you all the material you need to create an evidence based office design.
 From extensive analysis of the data, we can then design an office space that is guaranteed to enhance productivity, look stunning, and function perfectly too.

 It’s a win win situation, and we have the data to prove it.
 Did you know that employees happy in their working environment are up to 31% more productive and are 300% more creative?
 Or that happy staff are 72% more likely to be loyal to your company?
 Employee productivity is inextricably linked to staff satisfaction.

 drop in performance when exposed to distracting noise

 increase in job satisfaction in a well designed office